Training on Research Integrity

 - The course is compulsory for the following groups from NTU and NIE:

-- All Research Staff joining NTU and NIE from 19 Aug 2019 must complete the RI-ERIC online research integrity course within 6 weeks of their join date.
-For succesful course completion on Workday, (1) ALL course content is to be viewed and (2) a score of at least 80% is required for the Quiz.
+- All Research Staff must complete the RI-ERIC online research integrity course within 6 weeks of their join date.
+For successful course completion on Workday, (1) ALL course content is to be viewed and (2) a score of at least 80% is required for the Quiz.
 Click here (v1.0; updated 16 Oct 2019) for instructions on accessing and completing RI-ERIC on Workday.
+This certification is valid for 4 years, thereafter research staff must complete the ERIC-Concise Recertification (Research) course on Workday.

 NOTE: RI-ERIC on NTULearn is closed effective 2 Oct 2019.
 Certificates of prior completion can no longer be retrieved.
 Students may write to firstname.lastname@example.org to verify course completions.